<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 shutterstock_1598222284 (1)

-When developing your POR, bear in mind that in a hybrid office it is important to keep the space as flexible and adaptable as possible.
+When developing your POR, remember that it is important to keep the space as flexible and adaptable as possible in a hybrid office.
 Instead of planning for hallways and walls, the hybrid office should be more open.
-The hybrid office places more emphasis on innovative furniture solutions as opposed to the construction of hard-walled offices.
+The hybrid office emphasizes innovative furniture solutions as opposed to the construction of hard-walled offices.

 Furniture pods and demountable partitions offer more flexibility than constructed enclosed spaces, both now and when planning for the future.
-Given the increasing trend towards more work-related conversations and meetings taking place over the internet, open workstations should consider both spacing and partitions to provide more audio and visual privacy than were previously part of the open office design trend.
+Given the increasing trend towards more online meetings, open workstations should consider spacing and partitions to provide more audio and visual privacy than were previously part of the open office design trend.

 Though the solution for each office will be unique, an overall objective is to keep the furniture and fixtures as adaptable and flexible as possible.
-If we are unfortunate enough to experience another pandemic or a resurgence of the COVID-19 pandemic, the office should be able to quickly change to accommodate social distancing.
+If we are unfortunate enough to experience another pandemic or a resurgence of the COVID-19 pandemic, the office should be able to change to accommodate social distancing quickly.

 STEP 7.
 PLAN FOR EMPLOYEE HEALTH AND WELLNESS